top of page

 *Why is the cost of child and adult Autism assessment different?

 Our assessments are completed in line with NICE guidelines.
 Generally for child assessments, there is a higher amount of clinician time and more specialist clinicians involved in the assessment process.
 Both approaches to assessment are still valid and thorough, but one includes more time.
-Generally, also for children, there is more discussion and longer appointments that include additional people (e.g., schools, local authority teams, CAMHS, parents or carers).
+Typically, for children, there is more discussion and longer appointments that include contact with additional people (e.g., schools, local authority teams, CAMHS, parents or carers).

 Whilst the adult assessments include other people (with consent), this process is different and more information can also be gathered via additional means, such as completing questionnaires.
 For both young adult and child assessments, we offer a 'stage 1' screening assessment so you can make an informed decision about progressing to an assessment.
 This also means there is no need to make a payment for a full assessment if it is not needed.
 We are happy to discuss the processes further. â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹â€‹